eriksl/usitwislave/README.md

   output_buffer[0] = regs[currentReg];
   output_buffer[1] = regs[currentReg + 1];

-  // If you want to send a single value larger than one byte, you will need to split it into bytes, send and then reassemble at the master.
-Maximum size in the library default is 32 bytes.
-You can increase this in usitwislave.h uint16_t val = 256;
+  // If you want to send a single value larger than one byte, you will need to split it into bytes,
+  // send and then reassemble at the master.
+Maximum size in the library default is 32 bytes
+  // You can increase this in usitwislave.h uint16_t val = 256;
   *output_buffer_length = 2;
   output_buffer[0] = (val >> 8) & 0xFF;